Andrea-Guarneri/my-dream-place/readme.md

 - **Explore World Section:** Invites users to discover new places and experiences.
 - **Footer:** Includes various categories such as Company, Explore, Terms and Policies, and Help, along with relevant links.

+## Preview

+You can view the project live here https://mydreamplace-ag.netlify.app/

 ## Technologies Used

 - **HTML:** Used for structuring the content of the website.